Zumba was invented somewhat by accident - Breaking Latest News

 According to the Colombian dancer and choreographer Alberto “Beto” Pérez, “90 percent of people hate exercise” because they perceive it as “torture”, something that involves following a strict diet or putting in a lot of effort.
 Instead, he invented and made famous a form of gymnastics which, according to him, “is fun, it’s easy, it looks like a party and people forget it’s physical exercise”: zumba, which is practiced to the rhythm of Latin American pop music using and adapting typical aerobic movements.

 Today, zumba is a worldwide phenomenon, which according to the company founded by Pérez together with two other partners is routinely practiced by 15 million people in over 180 countries.
-Nevertheless it was invented somewhat by accidentdue to a carelessness by Pérez.
+Yet it was invented somewhat by chance, due to a carelessness by Pérez.

 Pérez was born in 1970 in Cali, in western Colombia, and has been teaching dance since he was a boy.
-In an interview given to BBC News, he recounted to have been passionate about US pop as a child, after seeing Grease, the famous musical with John Travolta and Olivia Newton-John.
+In an interview given to BBC Newssaid he fell in love with US pop as a child, after watching Grease, the famous musical with John Travolta and Olivia Newton-John.
 “I used to put grease in my hair, put on my leather jacket and danced alone in the street; friends called me ‘Travolta’ », she says; she liked foreign music, but he also went to Latin American dance clubs.

 At 14, he had to start working to support his family after his mother was shot and injured while the police were trying to apprehend a robber.
 Among other things he was a bricklayer and an ice cream man, and two years later he found work as an aerobics teacher.
 Once recovered, his mother decided to move to the United States: instead he remained in Colombia to try and make a career in dance.